schenkmartin/openshift-examples/stackgres/helm/README.md

+## Permissions required in OpenShift

+Some resources that are created by the HELM chart require special user permissions, like creating PrometheusRules.

+These are created by applying the follwing configs.
+They will grant the user "developer" with appropriate permissions.

+* ClusterRole-prometheus-rule-manager.yml
+* ClusterRoleBinding-prometheus-rule-manager.yml

+The Openshift cluster must be able to read service endpoints from user projects to create PodMonitor resources.
+TODO this is not peristent for new projects!
+ClusterRole needs to be applied (configured) when a new project is created.

+* ClusterRole-prometheus-k8s.yml
+* ClusterRoleBinding-prometheus-k8s-global.yml

+## HELM charts in Openshift UI

+Beside using the standard `helm` command to deploy a HELM chart to an Openshift cluster, the UI allows for classic user input of values and apply them to the HELM chart.

 ## Setup a custom HELM repository for Openshift

 We want the charts to be available in the Openshift Console, so we need to setup an additional HELM chart repository in the cluster.